Ransomware attacks on hospitals in Alabama forced a healthcare system to turn patients away last week.

 Once the organization receives the decryption key, it can often start getting critical systems back online immediately, according to Tim Bandos, vice president of cybersecurity at Digital Guardian, a data protection product vendor.
 The decryption process may take a little time, but Bandos said going through the backup and restoration process can be "much, much longer."

 But paying a ransom is a costly route -- in more ways than one.
-Not only does it send a message to attackers that the organization is willing to pay to get their locked data back, but a health system will have to rebuild their systems to avoid the same vulnerabilities that let the attackers into the system in the first place, Hewitt said.
+Not only does it send a message to attackers that the organization is willing to pay to get their locked data back, but a health system will have to rebuild their systems to avoid the same vulnerabilities that let the attackers into the system in the place, Hewitt said.
 He noted that it's also nearly impossible to completely trust a system or data once it's back from a ransomware attack.

-"Restoring to the original configuration is not necessarily a wise approach, but it may be a stop-gap approach until the health system can open the pocketbook and start bringing in new things," Hewitt said.
+"Restoring to the original configuration is not necessarily a wise approach, but it may be a stop-gap approach until the health system can open the pocketbook and start bringing in things," Hewitt said.
 "They can't just expect to continue to operate like nothing happened or they'll be hit again."

 A data backup, which is data that has been copied to an off-site location, can give healthcare CIOs an upper hand when ransomware attacks on hospitals occur.
 But Hewitt noted that even if an organization has data backups, they still aren't out of the woods.
 The data backups have to be protected against ransomware because during an attack some ransomware will look to corrupt backups.